nakednous/nakednous.github.io/source/projects/dandelion/index.markdown

 to set the [eye()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#eye()), once it's known if the Scene [is2D()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#is2D()) or [is3D()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#is3D()).
+3. Instantiate the (default) [motionAgent](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#motionAgent()) and [keyboardAgent](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#keyboardAgent()).
-3. Instantiate some [agents](http://otrolado.info/prosceneApi/remixlab/bias/core/Agent.html) and register them at the [inputHandler()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#inputHandler()).
+4. (Optionally) When willing to use non-standard intertaction means (such as the kinect): Instantiate some [agents](http://otrolado.info/prosceneApi/remixlab/bias/core/Agent.html) and register them at the [inputHandler()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#inputHandler()).
-4. Define whether or not the Scene [isOffscreen()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#isOffscreen()).
+5. Define whether or not the Scene [isOffscreen()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#isOffscreen()).
-5. Call [init()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#init()) at the end of the constructor.
+6. Call [init()](http://otrolado.info/prosceneApi/remixlab/dandelion/core/AbstractScene.html#init()) at the end of the constructor.

 finally, implement all the abstract methods which mainly deals with how the visual hints are drawn.